What You Need to Know About Taxi Driver or Chauffeur

-Career Description Drive automobiles, vans, or limousines to transport passengers.
+Position Description Drive automobiles, vans, or limousines to transport passengers.
 May occasionally carry cargo.
 Includes hearse drivers.

-Life As a Taxi Driver or Chauffeur
+List of Taxi Driver or Chauffeur Job Duties

 - Follow relevant safety regulations and state laws governing vehicle operation and ensure that passengers follow safety regulations.

-Qualities of a Taxi Driver or Chauffeur
+Taxi Driver or Chauffeur Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.